lyfeyvutha/tmx-to-csv-converter/README.md

 ## Description

 This Python script automates the process of converting Translation Memory eXchange (TMX) files compressed in .gz format to CSV files.
-It's designed to handle English-Khmer language pairs, extracting source (English) and target (Khmer) sentences from TMX files and saving them in a structured CSV format.
+I designed it to handle English-Khmer language pairs, extracting source (English) and target (Khmer) sentences from TMX files and saving them in a structured CSV format.

 ## Features